What is haematology?

 For patients with leukaemia, treatment and prognosis is dependent on the type of blood cell affected and the speed of the cancer growth.5

-Diagnosed in over 100,000 people around the world,1 myeloma is the third most common type of blood cancer.
+Diagnosed in over 150,000 people around the world each year,1 myeloma is the third most common type of blood cancer.
 It is considered to be a cancer of the plasma cells, which are a specific type of lymphocytes, or white blood cells.
 Given that plasma cells develop throughout the body, myeloma can also occur in several places and is often referred to as multiple myeloma.6

 Roche in haematology